Kwaddo/system-info/readme.md

   - Manufacturer
 - Adapts to light and dark mode using the system's color scheme.

+### Task Manager

+- Displays manually created tasks within the application with an interval, defaulting to 60 seconds.

 ### Minesweeper

 - A minimal, classic Minesweeper implementation.